Construction Contract Dispute Litigation Lawyers

-Our resourceful and approachable lawyers work closely with clients to solve the most difficult construction problems.
-We litigate in the state and federal courts in Vermont, New Hampshire and other New England states, and also use negotiation, mediation and arbitration to solve construction problems.
+Our resourceful and approachable construction lawyers work closely with clients to solve the most difficult problems.
+We litigate in the state and federal courts in Vermont, New Hampshire and other New England states, and also use negotiation, mediation and arbitration to solve construction disputes.
 Downs Rachlin is an associate member of the northern Vermont chapter of the Northern New England Home Builders and Remodelers Association.

-When needed, Downs Rachlin's focused construction litigation lawyers collaborate with the experienced transactional and land use attorneys of the firms Real Estate and Environmental & Land Use Law groups.
+When needed, Downs Rachlin Martin's focused construction litigation lawyers collaborate with the experienced transactional and land use attorneys of the firms Real Estate and Environmental & Land Use Law groups.

 Downs Rachlin Martin's Construction Litigation team makes a habit of resolving costly construction disputes.

 A Contractor received inaccurate plans on which to bid that greatly increased its costs to complete a utility project.
 Revised plans submitted by the Project Engineer also proved inaccurate, greatly increasing the contractor's costs and requiring that it make changes to the work as it progressed.
 The contract, however, called for unit cost payments calculated on the distances and depths set forth on the inaccurate plans, and did not provide any payment for certain portions of the work.
 When the Contractor submitted bills for its increased costs based on unknown conditions and changed circumstances, the project engineer and the project owner disputed that any additional money was due.
 Faced with a contract that would cause it to lose money and place its whole business at risk, the contractor sought legal help from Downs Rachlin Martin attorney Bruce Palmer.
 Downs Rachlin Martin filed suit, then negotiated with the project owner and engineer, recovering additional funds above the original contract price that allowed the project to be completed at a reasonable profit to the contractor.

 Construction Law Case Study #2